mhaupt/basicode/README.md

 "met" after the execution of a statement.
 It will honour the contents of the `OD$()` array for selective display of variable values and array contents, as described above.

+### Programmatically Setting Breakpoints: `GOSUB 966`

+Call this subroutine to register a breakpoint that will trigger without an explicit call to `GOSUB 963`.
+Before calling this subroutine, set `OL` to the line where the breakpoint should be triggered, and `OS` to the number of the statement (starting at 0) before the execution of which the breakpoint should be triggered.

+Optionally, pass `OD$` to control which variable values and array contents should be displayed when the breakpoint is triggered; and  use `OC$` to define a condition.
+See above for details on both of these.

+After the invocation of the subroutine, `OP` contains the running number of the registered breakpoint (starting at 1), or -1 in case anything has gone wrong.
+In the latter case, `OE$` will also contain an error message.

 ## Contributions